989x/backend/chatGPT-promp/nestJS/create-app.md

 })
 export class DatabaseModule {}
 ```
-This will connect to a MongoDB database called "my-blog-app" running on localhost.
+This will connect to a MongoDB database called "my-blog-app" running on `localhost`.

 Next, let's create a new module for our blog feature:

 ```bash
 nest g module blog
 ```
-In blog.module.ts, we'll set up the GraphQL module and import the DatabaseModule:
+In `blog.module.ts`, we'll set up the GraphQL module and import the `DatabaseModule`:

 ```ts
 import { Module } from '@nestjs/common';